-Romania: RES producers and less subsidies, green certificates halted by gov28.
-October 2014. / SEE Energy News
+Romania: RES producers and less subsidies, green certificates halted by gov, SEE Energy News

 Regulatory Committee of the National Regulatory Authority for Energy (ANRE) has accredited four photovoltaic and small hydro to qualify for green certificates support scheme.